JermellB/restagraph/docs/HTTP_API.md

 ## Supported HTTP methods

 Restagraph makes use of several of the HTTP methods, using their standard meanings according to [RFC 7231](https://tools.ietf.org/html/rfc7231).
+Those methods are:

-### GET
+- GET

-Retrieve the content of one or more resources.

-HTTP status code on success is 200 (OK).

-### POST
+- POST

-Create a new resource.

-HTTP status code on success is 201 (created).

-### PUT
+- PUT

-Update one or more attributes of a resource.

-HTTP status code on success is 204 (no content).

-### DELETE
+- DELETE

-Ensure that a resource is not present.

-HTTP status code on success is 204 (no content).

 # The Schema API

 This describes the types of resources that can be created, and what optional attributes they can have.

-It´s the "other half" of the main (raw) API, and is read-only - there is no provision for updating the schema via this API.
+It´s the "other half" of the main (raw) API.

-Use this to get a description of the available resource-types, in JSON format.
+Use this with GET to get a description of the available resource-types, and with POST to upload new resourcetypes and relationships.
+There is no inherent limit to the number of times you can add new resourcetypes or relationships.

 ## GET - retrieve the schema